 No. Community members can attend for all or part of the day.
 The program will officially begin at around 10:30 AM and break for lunch at 12 PM.
 A more detailed schedule will be released closer to the event day.

 Healthy snacks, water, refreshments and a light lunch will be provided for the day.
 Attention will be given to vegan, gluten free, and low calorie alternatives.
 Those with more severe dietary restrictions are encouraged to bring their own lunch for the day.

 Our morning session will feature P.E.
 Moskowitz, author of the acclaimed 2017 book “How to Kill a City: Gentrification, Inequality and the Fight for the Neighborhood” and will inform our afternoon program.

 Community members are encouraged to engage with all or part of the recommended texts as well as bring:

 - *lunch and/snacks & water

-We recommend that you reading the following resources prior to attending the conference.
+We recommend that you reading the following resources prior to attending the conference: (COMING SOON)

-The Ryan Community Center (500 Webster Ave) location is accessible to all.
+Monroe Community College, Downtown Campus (321 State Street) location is accessible to all.
 We will have team ASL interpreters free of charge at the conference for Deaf and hearing impaired community members.